jurchello/WebSearch/README.md

 ## 1. Purpose

 This Gramplet allows you to load and display a list of genealogical websites, configured through CSV files.
 These files contain patterns for generating URLs based on genealogical data (such as name, birth year, death year, place, etc.).
-The Gramplet allows you to easily configure which CSV files to use and how middle names should be handled.
+Each time the user activates a person, place, or other entity in Gramps, the list of updated links is dynamically generated.
+These links contain pre-filled search queries relevant to the selected entity.
+This enables the user to quickly access ready-made search links to gather additional information about any research subject.

 ## 2. Navigation types and Supported Variables